thejaminator/latteries_private_mono/example_scripts/emergent_misalignment/README.md

-## Emergent Misalignment.
+## Emergent Misalignment

-Scripts to train emergently misaligned models on tinker.
-And to evaluate  using the 10 freeform prompts from the original [emergent misalignment paper](https://arxiv.org/abs/2507.09312).
+Scripts to train emergently misaligned models on tinker and to evaluate them using the 10 freeform prompts from the original [emergent misalignment paper (Betley et al. 2025)](https://arxiv.org/abs/2507.09312).

 ## Training scripts